timturing/BookNotes/README.md

 # BookNotes
-A wiki to hold my booknotes.
+This is just a wiki to hold my booknotes. "smile"

+It hasn't been finished.